Its-Rolo/rokuRA/README.md

 ```

 ## Editing and adding more options
-Remote-Framework comes with two prebuilt functional menu options, and does not need editing to work.
+Remote-Template comes with two prebuilt functional menu options, and does not need editing to work.
 The default looks like this:
 ```
 def select_option(ip):